unrealwork/atsd-use-cases/how-to/shared/trends.md

 For more detailed information about ATSD, the underlying mechanics, or download instructions see the [ATSD Documentation](https://axibase.com/docs/atsd/).

-Reach out to us with questions, comments, or suggestions [here](mailto:hello@axibase.com) via email or [here](https://github.com/axibase/atsd-use-cases/issues) on our GitHub page.
+Reach out with questions, comments, or suggestions by raising an [issue](https://github.com/axibase/atsd-use-cases/issues) on the Axibase GitHub page.

 For a complete list of metrics stored in **Trends**, see the [Index](https://trends.axibase.com/public/reference.html).
 Good luck and happy data hunting!